Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 James Van Der Beek (Dawson Leery)

 THEN: Van Der Beek starred as the titular character Dawson Leery on the hit WB series.
-The actor was born on March 8, 1977 and would go on to star in such films such as Varsity Blues (1999) and The Rules of Attraction (2002).
+The actor was born on March 8, 1977, and would go on to star in such films as Varsity Blues (1999) and The Rules of Attraction (2002).
 At the time of his casting for Dawson's Creek, creator Kevin Williamson was impressed by the off-Broadway performer due to his "cerebral and internal quality."
 Other actors considered for the role of Dawson included Charlie Hunnam and Adrian Grenier.

 NOW: Since the finale in 2003, Van Der Beek starred in roles on shows such as Don't Trust the B---- in Apartment 23, where he played a fictionalized version of himself, as well as appearances in Criminal Minds, One Tree Hill, and What Would Diplo Do?
-The actor is married to Kimberly Brook and the couple have four daughters and a son together.
+The actor is married to Kimberly Brook and the couple has four daughters and a son together.

 Fun Fact: James was last to be cast on the show, and Kevin Williamson had to fight for him to earn the role.
 The head of Sony did not believe Van Der Beek had star quality, but a determined Williamson demanded the actor read a scene over and over again.
 At one point during the audition, Williamson even yelled, "I wrote Dawson!
 I am Dawson!
 This is Dawson!"
 Two days before production would begin, Van Der Beek was cast.